 All Christians subscribe to the Bible as their rule for what to believe.
 However, the Bible is a large book without a summary.
-Therefore, Christians have often created summaries of their beliefs.
-Some of these summaries attempt to unify all Christians, while others list what a smaller group believes that identify them separately from the rest of Christianity.
+Therefore, Christians have often created their own summaries of its teachings.
+Some of these attempt to unify all Christians, while others list what a particular group believes that makes them different than the rest of Christianity.

 There were many summaries in the first couple of centuries of the church.
 In the fourth century A.D., there was a controversy over false teachings that had gripped part of the church.
-In two Ecumenical Councils (“ecumenical” is a Greek word meaning “world-wide” and is used to declare that leaders from all parts of the church world came together) a statement of essential beliefs called a “creed” was issued.
+Therefore, two Ecumenical Councils (“ecumenical” is a Greek word meaning “world-wide,” indicating that leaders from all parts of the church world came together) issued a statement of essential beliefs, also called a “creed.”

-The first council was held in Nicea (modern-day İznik, Turkey) in 325 A.D.
-Some believed the creed that resulted needed strengthening so a second council was held in Constantinople (modern-day Istanbul) in 381.
+The first council met in Nicea (modern-day İznik, Turkey) in 325 A.D.
+Later, some believed the creed that resulted needed strengthening so a second council convened in Constantinople (modern-day Istanbul) in 381.
 The expanded creed that came from the second council is commonly called the “Nicene Creed,” since the issues in the creed were decided at the earlier council.

 Many other creeds have been created over the years, but the Nicene Creed has held a place of common honor among all branches of Christianity.
-Even church groups who are suspicious of a “man-made creed” still believe the truths taught in the Nicene Creed.
-This creed is often used by inter-church groups as a basis of common belief.
+Even church groups who are suspicious of a “man-made creed” still believe the truths within the Nicene Creed.
+Inter-church groups often use this creed as a basis of common belief.